 Fund Goal and Approach

-The fund may make short sales, which involves selling a security it does not own in anticipation that the security's price will decline.
-Short sales expose the fund to the risk that it will be required to buy the security sold short at a time when the security has appreciated in value, thus resulting in a loss to the fund.
+Short Sales Risk: May involve substantial risk and 'leverage.'
+Short sales expose the fund to the risk that it will be required to buy the security sold short at a time when the security has appreciated in value, thus resulting in a loss.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.